Updated: April 2026

 Françoise Pollard, Realtor®, and Keith Goldson, Broker, bring more than 30 years of combined experience helping sellers across Mississauga, Toronto, Etobicoke, Burlington, Oakville, Hamilton, and the Niagara Region.
 Every seller consultation includes a walk-through and honest assessment of what to fix before listing, what to skip, and what to stage.

-Market conditions, pricing strategies, and selling costs vary by location, property type, and timing.
-This article reflects our experience working with sellers across the GTA and Niagara Region.
+Market conditions, pricing strategies, and repair costs vary by location, property type, and timing.
+This article reflects our experience working with sellers across the GTA and Niagara Region as of April 2026.
 Repair costs are approximate and vary by contractor, property size, and scope.
 For advice specific to your situation, speak with a qualified real estate professional before making decisions.